abhishekarya1/DSA-2k23/tree.md

 > A type of BT in which all nodes in the left subtree are smaller than the parent, and all nodes in the right subtree are larger, making it efficient for searching, inserting, and deleting data by maintaining elements in a sorted order.

 - `left < root < right`, if we've duplicates then we need to define where they go - either right or left.
 We can also store freq count in the node and keep BST nodes unique.
-- Operations especially search is `O(logn)` unlike BT's `O(n)`.
+- operations especially search is `O(logn)` unlike BT's `O(n)`.
 Since searching in BST doesn't need to goto all nodes, we just traverse a single path based on conditions and we'll find our target if its there.
+- inorder traversal gives the sorted order `[1,2,3,4,5,6,7]` and reverse-sorted order can be found by doing reverse inorder traversal (right, root, left)

 **Search**: ([link](https://leetcode.com/problems/search-in-a-binary-search-tree/)) like Binary Search, tail recursion returning a `TreeNode*`.